realnews-gateway/emergency-publishing-system/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to the Emergency Publishing System.
+Thank you for your interest in contributing to the Empus.
 This project is designed for high-risk environments and requires careful attention to security, documentation quality, and architectural consistency.

 ---